HUMN 3062 Napoleon: the Making of a Legend

 Coordinator Simon Burrows Opens in new window

-Description This unit appraises the achievement of Napoleon Bonaparte and the manner in which he has been portrayed in his own propaganda, by his contemporaries and by historians.
+Description This subject appraises the achievement of Napoleon Bonaparte and the manner in which he has been portrayed in his own propaganda, by his contemporaries and by historians.
 It also considers the historical impact of the Napoleonic and anti-Napoleonic myths in the history of France and Europe.
 At the heart of the module is the paradox of Napoleon's enduring popularity in France, despite his responsibility for crushing defeats in 1812-1814 and again 1815.

 School Humanities & Comm Arts